yellhtetaung/neovim/README.md

 ##### crd by [Craftzdog](https://github.com/craftzdog/dotfiles-public)

-if you want to read feature go owner github account
+if you want to read more details and go owner github account